OguzcanK/Project/README.md

 # Project
 These are my current projects

-Stay up to date with for more projects
+Stay up to date for more projects

-Next up: Proffesional Portfolo Theme
+Next up: Proffesional Portfolio Theme

 Later: Fun javascript Games